cerbero90/enum/README.md

 }
 ```

-The above enum has 3 meta defined for each case: `color`, `shape` and `isOdd`.
-Meta defined via the `#[Meta]` attribute are ideal to declare static information, whilst meta defined via public non-static methods are ideal to declare dynamic information.
+The above enum defines 3 meta for each case: `color`, `shape` and `isOdd`.
+The `#[Meta]` attributes are ideal to declare static information, whilst public non-static methods are ideal to declare dynamic information.

-The `#[Meta]` attribute can also be attached to the enum itself to provide default meta values when a case does not declare its own meta value:
+`#[Meta]` attributes can also be attached to the enum itself to provide default values when a case does not declare its own meta values:

 ```php
 #[Meta(color: 'red', shape: 'triangle')]